Bringing AI-assisted creation into Kokai

 The first AI-powered workflow in Kokai

 Since this is the first AI-powered workflow in Kokai, a lot more is at stake than the feature itself.
-We're setting precedent for how AI shows up across the platform both visually, in iconography, and in language.
+We're setting precedent for how AI shows up across the platform visually, in iconography, and in language.
 Decisions made here will be inherited by every AI workflow that follows.

 The first version